 Make the dough

 - Preheat the oven to 375°F (190°C).
-Lightly butter (or line with parchment) two rimmed baking sheets.
+Line two baking sheets with parchment or silicone baking mats.

 - In a medium mixing bowl, whisk together the flour, cocoa, baking soda, and salt.